Papyrological Institute

 Tatriphis, daughter of Kolanthos son of L[ykos], the daughter (?) of Tertery[ . . . ].

 In antiquity people loved to read the authors we now call classic.
 Texts were copied on demand.
 The handwriting of literary papyri is neater and more regular than documentary writing.
 These literary papyri bridge the gap between the text as we know it and the first edition by the author.
-Apart from well-known texts papyrology also provides us with texts that are not known from mediaeval manuscripts.
+Apart from well-known texts papyrology also provides us with texts that are not known from mediaeval manuscripts, sometimes even by authors whose works would otherwise have been completely lost.
 The study of literary papyri is a separate specialism.

 Homer, Iliad.
 Provenance unknown, 2nd cent.
 AD

 Homer’s Iliad was the most popular book in antiquity.
-It took some time before we saw that these are fragments from Iliad book A 384 and 415-420.
+This small fragment contains only a few letters.
+After much puzzling, it became clear that these are snippets from Iliad book A 384 and 415-420.
 Since we have parts of two columns we can actually calculate the length of a column, namely c.
 33 lines.

 Hesiod, Catalogue of Women.
 2nd cent.
 AD